vijay-jaisankar/spectrogrand/README.md

 In this regard, this pipeline has the following steps:
 - We use [audioldm2-music](https://huggingface.co/cvssp/audioldm2-music) to generate multiple candidate house music songs for the topic text prompt.
 We then estimate each candidate's **novelty** from human-generated house music songs (collected from the [HouseX](https://github.com/Gariscat/HouseX) dataset) and **value** through its danceability score calculated using [MusiCNN](https://essentia.upf.edu/reference/std_TensorflowPredictMusiCNN.html).
 We select the song with the highest equiweighted score for our pipeline.
-- Then, we generate melspectrograms for the song as a whole, and for chunks of the sample.
+- Then, we generate melspectrograms for the song as a whole, and for periodic chunks of the sample.
 These numerous images convey local intensity and temporal diversity scattered throughout different zones of the song.
 - We use the parent spectrogram to deduce the genre of the song.
-Our [Resnet-101 based-model with augmented train-time transforms](./research/models/genre_classification.py) is the current SOTA on the HouseX-full-image task 🥳
+Our [Resnet-101 based-model with augmented train-time transforms](./research/models/genre_classification.py) is the current SOTA on the `HouseX-full-image` task 🥳
 - We then use [stable-diffusion-xl-base-1.0](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0) to generate candidate album covers for this song.
 The selected genre defines and augments the prompts through selecting base colours and [descriptor words](./public/housex-processing/corpus).
 We then estimate each candidate's **value** and **surprisingness** based on its aestheticness, and how likely it can fool a strong custom classifier (trained on human-generated and AI-generated album covers) into believing that the candidate is more human-generated.
 We select the image with the highest equiweighted score for our pipeline.
 - We then use [magenta](https://tfhub.dev/google/magenta/arbitrary-image-stylization-v1-256/2) to perform arbitrary image style transfer on the selected album cover image and each of the song chunk's melspectrograms.
 - At the end of the pipeline, one can hence generate a static video and two spectrogram-driven audiovisual videos.
 As an additional feature ✨, we also support [